Joris Hendrickx

-Joris Hendrickx (born 2 February 1983, in Turnhout) is a Belgian sidecarcross rider and the 2009 World Champion, together with his passenger, the Latvian Kaspars Liepiņš.
+Joris Hendrickx (born 2 February 1983) is a Belgian sidecarcross rider and the 2009 World Champion, together with his passenger, the Latvian Kaspars Liepiņš.

 He is also a three-time Belgian national sidecarcross champion (2008–2010) and the 2013 French and 2015 German champion.

 Sidecarcross results

 Hendrickx entered the sidecarcross world championship for the first time in the 2003 German Grand Prix, with passenger Roger van de Lagemaat.
 He finished 11th, and was 42nd in the season.

 The following season, he took part in considerably more races and, with van de Lagemaat still as his partner, he came eleventh overall with a fifth place in the second race of the Bulgarian GP as his best result.
 He also finished third in the Belgian national championship that year.

 In the 2005 season, he used two passengers, van de Lagemaat and Eli Piccart, achieving an eighth place in the world championship, with a fourth-place finish at race on at the Croatian GP his best season result, and another third in the Belgian nationals.

 The 2006 season saw him race exclusively with Eli Piccart in the world championship, where he finished seventh and earned his first-ever podium finish with a third place in the first race in the French GP.
 In the national championship of Belgium, he finished third once more.

 The following year, again with Eli Piccart as his passenger, Hendrickx stagnated, for the first time not improving his overall finish in the world championship but again earning one podium finish and his fourth third-place finish in the Belgian championship.

 In the 2008 season, now with new passenger Kaspars Liepins, the team finished fourth in the world championship, earning four podium finishes.
 The pair also won the Belgian championship for the first time.